 “Years later I got a C-section scar after giving birth to Son #2.
 My scarred-up tummy is beautiful and a reflection of two wonderful little boys and a life saved to have them.

 “I may not be wearing crop tops or bikinis now, but I love my scars!”

 This trio of U.K. heart patients (pictured above) have interesting stories to tell about how they managed to adjust to their own scars.
 Shell Williams (left) found that showing her scar in a fundraising calendar helped her come to terms with it.
 Valerie Johnson (centre) went from hating her scar to seeing it as a sign of the life she’s lived.
 Michelle Houston (right) had heart surgery in her 20s and learned to view her scar as a sign of bravery.

 Now, I promised you an explanation of what creates those scars during your open heart surgery while you’re snoozing away in the O.R. – and here goes:

 Your heart rests beneath the sternum – the organ’s skeletal chest armor and the central bone to which ribs are attached.
-Cracking this bone requires pressure, power and precision, according to Popular Mechanics (yes, you read that right) and their very useful if unlikely guide Extreme How-To: Step By Step Heart Surgery – one of the clearest explanations of this procedure that I’ve seen yet.
+Cracking this bone running down the centre of the chest requires pressure, power and precision, according to Popular Mechanics (yes, you read that right) and their very useful if unlikely guide Extreme How-To: Step By Step Heart Surgery – one of the clearest explanations of this procedure that I’ve seen yet.